-Our Compensation Committee and Board of Directors have approved the Restated 2009 Equity Incentive Plan (the "Restated 2009 Plan"), subject to stockholder approval.
-As of the date of this proxy statement, only 89,607 shares remain available for awards under the company's existing 2009 Equity Incentive Plan.
-The Restated 2009 Plan increases the number of shares of common stock available for issuance under the existing plan from 200,000 to 3,000,000.
-Our Board of Directors approved the Restated 2009 Plan to, among other things:
+On March 18, 2015, our Compensation Committee and Board of Directors approved a Second Restated 2009 Equity Incentive Plan, as amended and restated on such date (the "2015 Restated Plan"), subject to stockholder approval.
+The 2015 Restated Plan increases the number of shares of common stock available for issuance under the existing plan from 3,000,000 to 13,000,000.
+Our Board of Directors approved the 2015 Restated Plan to, among other things:

-· enable us to continue to provide common stock awards to our independent directors as part of their annual director fees;

-- · provide for the possibility of making grants of equity-based compensation to our executive officers and other key employees of our external manager, should the Compensation Committee of the Board determine to do so in the future; and - · implement certain best practices of equity-based compensation, as more fully discussed below.
+- enable us to continue to provide common stock awards to our independent directors as part of their annual director compensation; - enable us to continue to provide equity incentive awards to our executive officers and other key employees of our external manager, should the Compensation Committee of the Board determine to do so in the future; and - maintain certain best practices of equity-based compensation, as more fully discussed below.

-We believe the Restated 2009 Plan is beneficial to our stockholders for the following reasons:
+We believe the 2015 Restated Plan is beneficial to our stockholders for the following reasons:

-- the requested increase in the number of authorized shares (i) represents less than one percent of our outstanding shares of common stock, and (ii) minimizes undesirable consequences of share "overhang," i.e., the total number of shares related to outstanding options and other equity awards, plus shares available for grant, in relation to the total number of shares outstanding; - the plan prohibits the repricing of equity grants without stockholder approval; - the plan prohibits reload options; - the plan requires options for shares to be priced at not less than the fair market value of the shares on the grant date;
+- the requested increase in the number of authorized shares (i) represents less than three percent of our outstanding shares of common stock, and (ii) minimizes undesirable consequences of share "overhang," i.e., the total number of shares related to outstanding options and other equity awards, plus shares available for grant, in relation to the total number of shares outstanding; - the plan prohibits the repricing of equity grants without stockholder approval; - the plan prohibits reload options; - the plan requires options for shares to be priced at not less than the fair market value of the shares on the grant date; - the plan does not provide for single-trigger automatic vesting upon a change in control;

-- the plan authorizes the compensation committee to include claw back provisions in grants; and - the plan precludes dividends or dividend equivalents rights associated with performance-based awards from being paid if the performance measures are not met.
+- \cdot $\;$ the plan authorizes the Compensation Committee to include clawback provisions in grants; and - + the plan precludes dividends or dividend equivalents rights associated with performance-based awards from being paid if the performance measures are not met.

-In addition to an increase in the number of shares available under the Restated 2009 Plan, other changes from the existing plan include:
+In addition to an increase in the number of shares available under the existing Restated 2009 Equity Incentive Plan, other changes provided for in the 2015 Restated Plan include: